KennyLauu/ED_YoloV5/README.md

 If you need the latest code, you could switch the branch by `git swithch dev`

 > Please modified the location of image in code while you running this code.
+> And Remember to download weight file in github, put it in weights/*

 ## Note